 Revision complexity | Edit complexity exceeds typing and editing. | |

-Accessibility limitations | Less accessible for hearing impairments or visual preference. |
+Accessibility limitations | Less accessible for hearing impairments or visual preferences. |

 Transcription Vs. Dictation Software: When To Use And Why